-Rick Kaselj: I’m here with another interview for you and based upon the feedback that you gave to me a couple of weeks ago when I sent you a survey, you wanted more videos.
-I have done more videos, hopefully you’ve seen the increase on ExercisesforInjuries.com and on the EFI YouTube channel when it comes to videos.
+Rick Kaselj: I’m here with another interview for you.
+And based on the feedback you gave me a couple of weeks ago.
+When I sent you a survey, you wanted more videos.
+I have done more videos; hopefully, you’ve seen the increase on ExercisesforInjuries.com and the EFI YouTube channel when it comes to videos.
 Now I am trying to do more of these video interviews.
 Here is another one for you.

 Dan Go: Awesome.
 My name is Dan Go.
-Thank you very much for that introduction, Rick.
-Just what I do, I own a transformation center down in Markham, Ontario and I help people to get in best shape of their lives, but also help them feel good as well.
-I think what we are going to talk about today is one of the most overlooked aspects of anyone’s workout.
+Thanks very much for that introduction, Rick.
+Like I do, I own a transformation center in Markham, Ontario.
+And I help people get in the best shape of their lives, but also help them feel good.
+I think what we will talk about today is one of the most overlooked aspects of anyone’s workout.

 Dan Go: It’s been too long.
 Maybe I think it’s been like 3 to 4 years.
-I think I we met in Vegas.
-I remember clear as the day it was in one of the meeting rooms at one of the Mastermind meetings.
-I met you and you were the coolest.
-You are basically the first cool dude that made me feel welcome in the group.
-That was like my first impression of you Rick.
-If anybody is watching, you are always wondering how Rick is in person, he is way more awesome in person than he is online.
+I think we met in Vegas.
+I remember clearly.
+The day it was in one of the meeting rooms at one of the Mastermind meetings.
+I met you, and you were the coolest.
+You are the first cool dude that made me feel welcome in the group.
+That was like my first impression of you, Rick.
+You always wonder how Rick is in person and if anybody is watching.
+He is way more awesome in person than he is online.

 Dan Go: The Peak Performance Formula is what I get my clients to do before their workouts.
-What we don’t realize is while you are watching this I am going to guess that you are probably sitting down at this point.
-What I will say is this is probably not the first minute that you have been sitting down; you probably been sitting down progressively for the past hour or the past two hours.
-And a study just came out that shows, like the British Journal of Medicine, shows that people are sitting on average for about 9 hours a day.
+What we don’t realize is while you are watching this.
+I am going to guess that you are probably sitting down at this point.
+I will say that this is probably not the first minute you have been sitting down.
+You have probably been sitting down progressively for the past hour or the past two hours.
+And a study just came out that shows, to the British Journal of Medicine.
+Shows that people are sitting on average for about 9 hours a day.

-We don’t take it into account the fact that we sleep as well.
-That’s another 6 to 8 hours of time spent on our backs in a sedentary position.
-So essentially what happens is like I think you talk about this a lot in your exercise for injuries with your own community and the fact that posture relates directly to performance in every single way.
+We don’t take into account the fact that we sleep as well.
+That’s another 6 to 8 hours spent on our backs in a passive position.
+So essentially, what happens is like I think you talk about this a lot in your exercise for injuries with your community.
+And the fact that posture relates directly to performance in every single way.

-And what’s happening is especially with the workouts that are coming out right now like in crossfit, body building, circuit training, whatever it is you name it, people are taking these broken postures into the gym and they are putting it through like 30 to 45 minutes to an hour of battery of exercises and they don’t realize what they are doing is they are actually taking two steps forward looking great but three steps backward from feeling great.
+And what’s happening is especially with the workouts that are coming out right now, like Crossfit, bodybuilding, and circuit training.
+Whatever it is, you name it; people are taking these broken postures into the gym.
+And they are putting it through like 30 to 45 minutes to an hour of the battery of exercises.
+They don’t realize what they are doing.
+They are taking two steps forward and looking great.
+But three steps backward from feeling great.

-They may have the body of a teenager but they will end up with the movement patterns of an 80 year old man who just had hip surgery.
-So the whole idea of the Peak Performance Formula is when people go and actually read about it they may think that when they are doing this Peak Performance Formula they are almost like injecting, almost like I am going to say a performance enhancing drug, into their body.
-They are all exercises but it’s almost like they are taking some performance enhancing exercise but essentially what we are doing with the Peak Performance Formula is we are essentially bringing the body back to the way it was actually meant to work in the first place.
+They may have the body of a teenager, but they will end up with the movement patterns of an 80-year-old man who just had hip surgery.
+So the whole idea of the Peak Performance Formula is when people go and read about it, they may think that when they are doing this Peak Performance Formula, they are almost like injecting, almost like I am going to say a performance-enhancing drug, into their body.
+They are all exercises, but it’s almost like they are taking some performance-enhancing exercise.
+Essentially what we are doing with the Peak Performance Formula is bringing the body back to the way it was meant to work in the first place.

 This particular formula will: